GiorgioRegni/AnsibleScratch/README.md

 ### Shell Script

+**NOTE**: The shell script supports Ubuntu Server 14.04 LTS and CentOS 7.

 SCP `setup.sh` to the home directory of the admin user (needs passwordless sudo) or the root user, then: `./setup.sh`.

 ### Manual